MokuDev/docurip/README.md

 ## Features

-### Extraction Engine — Never lose context to the upstream
+### Zero Context-Loss thanks to Parallel Crawling & Headless Chrome

 Set a start URL, crawl depth, and page limit.
 Docurip walks the site in parallel via an async I/O pool, respects `robots.txt` by default, and spins up headless Chrome on demand for JS-rendered apps.